Emergence of many-body quantum chaos via spontaneous breaking of unitarity

 Here $\lambda^{ab}(\e+\e')$ now represents the analytic continuation of the inter-replica mass $\lambda^{ab}_{nm}$ from $\zeta_a\e_n^a\rightarrow \e$ and $\zeta_b\e_m^b\rightarrow \e'$, and is assumed to be a function of $\e+\e'$ (independent of $\e-\e'$).
 The non-interacting connected SFF can also be obtained from the equation above by setting $\lambda^{ab}=0$.

 Focusing on the difference between the interacting and non-interacting cases, we then replace the factor $\ln \left( 1+e^{-i \zeta_a z_a\e} \right) $ in Eq.~\ref{eq:lnK-1} with $e^{-i \zeta_a z_a\e} $.
-We assume that the neglected contribution cancels partially with higher order fluctuation correction~\cite{Sup,PRL} and find
+We assume that the neglected contribution cancels partially with higher order fluctuation correction (see Sec.
+I.F. of the Supplemental Material~\cite{Sup} and also Ref.~\cite{PRL}) and find

 where $E_{\msf{UV}}\sim J$ denotes the ultraviolet cutoff.